leticstefan/OpenCart-QA-project/README.md

 Documents created for this project:
 1. _Functional Requirements OpenCart_ based on the documentation available on their website: https://www.opencart.com/, and was inspired by Pavan from youtube channel: https://www.youtube.com/@sdetpavan
-2. _TEST PLAN OpenCart_ based on the documentation available on their website: https://www.opencart.com/, and was inspired by Pavan from youtube channel: https://www.youtube.com/@sdetpavan and individual experience
+2. _TEST PLAN OpenCart_ based on the documentation available on their website: https://www.opencart.com/, individual experience and was inspired by Pavan from youtube channel: https://www.youtube.com/@sdetpavan